 where the coefficients ap,q are derived from non-linear regression between the matrix values of Fr, Tscaled and ET, and p and q vary from 0 to 3.
-Since these variables of Fr and Tscaled are derivable from EO data, empirical equations such as these can then be used to obtain the required spatially explicit maps of the LE and H fluxes as well as of Mo from the satellite observations.
+Since these variables of Fr and Tscaled are derivable from EO data, empirical equations such as these can then be used to obtain the required spatially explicit maps of the λET?and H fluxes as well as of Mo from the satellite observations.

 Gillies and Carlson (1995) first applied the technique using AVHRR images for a region in the United Kingdom.
 Carlson et al. (1995b) then utilized the technique to derive daily estimates of ET for a site in Pennsylvania, USA, and validated the results using ground-based measurements from the Push Broom Microwave Radiometer (PBMR) and the NS001 instrument (30 m spatial resolution).
 Gillies et al. (1997) validated their method using high resolution airborne data from the NS001 instrument and observations collected from the FIFE (Vernekar et al., 2003) and MONSOON 90 (Kustas et al., 1991) field campaigns.
 The RMSD was ±10% for ET.
 Brunsell and Gillies (2003) implemented the method using satellite data from the TMS/TIMS airborne (12 m) and coarse AVHRR (1 km) radiometers.
 Predicted fluxes from the implementation of the triangle method using the different remote sensing data were compared versus in-situ observations from the SGP test site (USA).
 A close agreement for the high-resolution airborne data, within ~ 15% for λET, was reported, but results from the satellite data were in poor agreement with both the observations and the airborne data (50% difference for λET).
 Recently, Petropoulos et al. (2010) and Petropoulos and Carlson (2011) evaluated the triangle-SVAT method at several CarboEurope sites using ASTER data.
 Closer agreements with the ground observations were generally found when comparisons were limited to cloud-free days at flat terrain sites.
 Under such conditions the triangle-SVAT method estimated instantaneous λET with a mean RMSD of 27 Wm-2.